chbrown/scripts/README.md

     tx.sh so_many_trees

+# vimeo-crawler

+Crawl vimeo for the most popular movies under a given channel, saving to `~/Movies/vimeo`:

+    vimeo-crawler --channels staffpicks

+The destination directory is created with `os.makedirs` if it doesn't exist.
+See `--help` for more options.

+Requires `requests`, `youtube-dl`, and `redis`:

+    pip install requests
+    brew install youtube-dl
+    brew install redis
+    launch redis

-# vsplit.py
+# vsplitimg

-Open all files in the current folder as images, split them into half, left and right, (like opening a normal book), and save as the original files suffixed with `-LEFT` or `-RIGHT`, saved as Jpegs with quality 92.
+Open all files in the current folder as images, split them into half, left and right, (like opening a normal book), and save as the original filenames suffixed with `-left` or `-right`, JPEGs with quality 95.

     cd ~/Pictures/scans
-    vsplit.py
+    vsplitimg *.jpg

+Requires `PIL`: `brew install PIL` or `pip install -U PIL` if you're feeling optimistic

-# vsplitpdf.py
+# vsplitpdf

 Using `pyPdf`, open up a PDF, cropping the left and right sides right down the middle, into left and right.
 Create a new PDF with these crops.

-    vsplitpdf.py reconstruction.pdf
+    vsplitpdf reconstruction.pdf

 A quick `pip install pyPdf` may be required.